 I’ve always been very much opposed to the courts of law where you are asked to tell the truth, the whole truth and nothing but the truth, because I think that’s impossible.
 If I was forced to do that, I should refuse because I’m willing to tell my truth, but I can’t guarantee that it’s the whole truth, and certainly not that it’s nothing but the truth.
 The truth is like a chandelier in the courtroom, which everybody sees, but from a different angle – because they’re different people and can’t occupy the same seat.
 (Quoted in the introduction of John Coldstream's biography of Dirk Bogarde.)

-So, yes, I'm a little uneasy about sharing what I'm about to share, because, as I said, I want to be sure to honor the depth and richness of the experience, in all it's chandelier-like beauty and complexity and its fluid nature.
+So, yes, I'm a little uneasy about sharing what I'm about to share, because, as I said, I want to be sure to honor the depth and richness of the experience, in all it's chandelier-like beauty and complexity, and all its fluid nature.
 But something compels me to at least do and say what I can.
 And so here goes.

-Oh, one other thing before I get started: This first installment is going to be a work-in-progress, as in order to get it posted before year's ends, I've had to keep many of my comments brief.
+Oh, one other thing before I get started: This first installment is going to be a work-in-progress, as in order to get it posted before year's end, I've had to keep many of my comments brief.
 Accordingly, I will be adding to and no doubt editing this post for days, perhaps weeks to come.
 So if you're interested, be sure to revisit it when you have the time and inclination.

 Prologue: All I Left Behind

 The photo at right was taken in December 1993, just weeks before my departure to the U.S. I look like I'm just out of high school . . . or still in high school!
 In fact, I'd been teaching at Sts.
-Peter and Paul Primary School in Goulburn, New South Wales, Australia, for the past six years.
-And before that had been in college for four years – three years in Armidale and one year in Canberra.
+Peter and Paul's Primary School in Goulburn, New South Wales, Australia, for the past six years.
+And before that, had been in college for four years – three years in Armidale and one year in Canberra.